 - This entry is also marked by a check mark for added emphasis

-- The Redis column indicates whether the namespace has a Redis key-value storage instance available for use by actions.
+- The Key-Val column indicates whether the namespace has a Redis key-value storage instance available for use by actions.

 - The Production and Project columns become meaningful as you begin to define Nimbella projects and wish to tie namespaces to projects.